 Blackjaw has the capability to remove swathes of enemy followers.

-Blackjaw’s Ultimate is a range 2, 6/5 attack that can target up to 5 followers within range, which if it pays off, can be a huge swing with track slides as each follower is worth 2 for Maelstroms.
-Blackjaw’s passive gives him an extra action if he knocks out a follower that turn, and with 3 attacks in the clash phase, he can consistently remove followers if they are within range.
+Blackjaw’s Ultimate is a range 2, 6/5 attack that can target up to five followers within range, which if it pays off, can be a huge swing with track slides as each follower is worth 2 for Maelstroms.
+Blackjaw’s passive gives him an extra action if he knocks out a follower that turn and with 3 attacks in the clash phase, he can consistently remove followers if they are within range.

-Blackjaw is a menace to followers, and rather than focus on their own strategy, your opponents will be considering their placement and positioning of their followers.
+Blackjaw is a menace to followers, and rather than focus on their own strategy, your opponents will be considering the placement and positioning of their followers.
 This will cause sub-optimal plays or optimal plays that give Blackjaw an open invitation for bonus steps on the tracker.

 Grimgut

-Grimgut is a follower focused champion, with great follower positioning abilities for them to take out enemies.
+Grimgut is a follower-focused champion, with great follower positioning abilities for them to take out enemies.

-Grimgut’s ultimate is a range 1, 7 attack 7 damage skill that must target followers, but can target up to 3 followers within range.
+Grimgut’s ultimate is a range 1, 7 attack 7 damage skill that must target followers but can target up to 3 followers within range.
 With a 7/7 attack, it means the odds are 3 followers are going to be eliminated.
 Grimgut’s passive works into one of Grimgut’s plot and clash skills, New Spew.
 Grimgut removes all followers from the battlefield and then places 5 back on.
 Grimgut’s passive allows these to be placed adjacent to a follower (where normally they should be placed adjacent to the champion), so they can be strung out in a line if required.

 Grimgut’s plot and clash phase will mostly be spent moving slowly around the board and spewing Retchlings into position to attack.
 In the plot phase, Grimgut does have access to Flu Spew and Goo Spew, which can give a damage or movement blight to every enemy champion and follower adjacent to a Retchling with a 4 dice attack, so with some cunning placement, you can give out several blights.
 In the clash phase, Grimgut can roll 3 in a straight line, for some extra mobility and has a single attack that can only target a follower.
 It’s a 7 attack, 7 damage attack that will take out almost all followers, but the limitation means that the focus will be on the Retchlings attacks.